vadasambar/hnews/README.md

 FIELDS:
    descendents  <string> -required-
      Number of direct (first level) comments in the article.
+Specify it like: descendents:
+     ">=10", descendents: "<10", descendents: "=10", descendents: "!=10"

    limit        <integer> -required-
      Number of Hacker News articles you want.